Josh Norman: 2015 season

-During the Panthers' Week 15 game, which resulted in a 38–35 victory over the New York Giants, Norman had a high-profile contest with receiver Odell Beckham Jr. During the game, Norman was targeted 6 times when matched up with Beckham and gave up 4 receptions for 30 yards and a touchdown.
+During the Panthers' Week 15 game, which resulted in a 38–35 victory over the Giants, Norman had a high-profile contest with receiver Odell Beckham Jr. During the game, Norman was targeted 6 times when matched up with Beckham and gave up 4 receptions for 30 yards and a touchdown.
 Tempers flared between the two players with Norman committing 2 personal fouls and Beckham committing 3 personal fouls, which included a hit to the head of a defenseless Norman that later resulted in a 1-game suspension for Beckham.
+The clash with Beckham caused the NFL to implement a new rule for the following season where two unsportsmanlike conduct fouls in the same game warrant an automatic ejection.
 Norman was selected for his first career Pro Bowl during the season.
 On December 23, 2015, Norman was fined a combined $26,044 for a face mask penalty, and for striking an opponent in the head against the Giants.
 During the final game of the regular season, Norman held Mike Evans to 15 yards from 1 catch on 5 targets.

 For the season, opposing quarterbacks had a passer rating of 54.0 when throwing at Norman, the lowest rating allowed by all NFL corners.
 Norman recorded 56 tackles, 18 passes defended, 4 interceptions, 3 forced fumbles, 2 fumble recoveries and helped the Panthers win a team-record 15 games for the 2015 season.
-In the Divisional round against the Seattle Seahawks, Norman recorded 5 tackles and 1 sack.
+In the Divisional round against the Seahawks, Norman recorded 5 tackles and 1 sack.
 He helped the Panthers defeat the Seahawks 31–24.
 In the NFC Championship game against the Arizona Cardinals, Norman recorded 2 tackles and 2 passes defended as the Panthers defeated the Cardinals 49–15 to advance to Super Bowl 50.
 In the Super Bowl, Norman recorded 2 tackles and 2 passes defensed.
 However, the Panthers fell to the Denver Broncos by a score of 24–10.

 Norman was named First-team All-Pro for the 2015 season and was ranked 11th on the NFL Top 100 Players of 2016.